vinayakybhatt/six-quarter-degrees/README.md

 6: _Date_ //takes an ISO date string as input and returns only date in form of dd-mm,
             it can return dd-mm-yyyy if optional parameter true is passed.

-6: _Date_ //takes an ISO date string as input and returns only time in form of hh:mm am/pm,
+7: _Time_ //takes an ISO date string as input and returns only time in form of hh:mm am/pm,
             it can return hh:mm (24hours format)if optional parameter true is passed.

 Developed by: VINAYAK YUVRAJ BHATT (Full Stack Developer).